lk16/basil/README.md

 # Parser

-Library that helps with parsing.
-For an example see [aaa](https://github.com/lk16/aaa), which uses this package.

-Allows users to write human-readable BNF-like grammars like this:
+This library allows users to write human-readable BNF-like grammars like below, which can be converted into parsers.

 ```
 ROOT = (A | B) (C D)+